leoriviera/cptad/captive-portal/README.md

+# The Captive Portal

+This is the React project for the captive portal, the star of the show!

+Built with [xtermjs](https://xtermjs.org), this story takes you through the world of Dr. Funktastic.

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).